 This guide provides information on individual hardware components of a computer system.
 This information should be considered before buying or assembling a system suitable for a stable performance of Native Instruments or other third-party audio-related products.

 Each chapter of this article provides general information as well as recommendations for each hardware component.
-Click on any of the chapter names to jump to the corresponding section.
+Click on a chapter to open the corresponding section.

 The processor (also called CPU) is the core of any computer system.
 It is responsible for coordinating and processing instructions requested by running applications and services.
 A CPU can have one or more physical cores.
 Additionally, a CPU is able to access the next instructions quickly by pre-loading data on its cache memory.